 There’s something off about the way we are approaching our relationships.
 Maybe, just maybe, in our obsession with finding the perfect life partner, we end up idealizing (or even worshiping) the idea of marriage or that person.
 Then, when they don’t live up to our expectations, it shakes us to our core.
 As a single person, I’m the first to admit that singleness has its drawbacks, but so does marriage.
 So, wherever you find yourself right now, make the choice to love that place and celebrate what it has to offer.

-Lucy Shea Allen is an actor and singer from Dallas.
-She loves taking care of her plant babies, reading a good book (or four), leading worship at her church, and journeying through Star Wars and the MCU.
-She is also Editorial Content Director for I Am Second.
+Lucy is the Content Director for I Am Second.
+She is an actor and singer from Dallas, loves taking care of her plant babies, reading a good book (or four), leading worship at her church, and journeying through Star Wars and the MCU.